pereznetworks/WeatherX/SSR-Implementaton.md

           }
       ```

+# RE-CAP:
+  - so at this point we have 2 separate servers
+    - REACT SSR server, very nice
+    - the same backend server with one basic route for \weather:location
+    - now for the next step...
+      - we have to combine the 2..

 # STEP 3 : Combining my React SSR FE with my Backend Server

   - Task 1: wrap React SSR app in cluster abstraction : Throng